 Who is eligible to apply?

-Any junior or senior undergraduate student and any graduate student who is enrolled at an accredited college or university full- or part-time is eligible to apply.
+Any junior or senior undergraduate student and any graduate student enrolled at an accredited college or university full- or part-time is eligible to apply.
 Applicants must be able to demonstrate financial need.
 All majors and fields are welcome, but applicants must demonstrate an interest in higher education policy.

 What do I need to complete my application?